 Please ensure you read all the terms and conditions before applying.

-There are three associated charges for skip licenses, as set out below.
+There are two associated charges for skip licenses, as set out below.

 - A highway maintenance fee: